← HomeDNA My Name

 Activity 2: Codon degeneracy exploration

 Use “Shuffle” to generate multiple DNA variants for the same name.
 Ask students: do the amino acid sequences change?
 Why or why not?
-This demonstrates synonymous mutations and introduces the concept of wobble base pairs.
+The Silent mutation check highlights changed codon pairs so students can see synonymous mutations and the concept of wobble base pairs.

 Activity 3: Substitution mapping